 There are more than a couple of ways to get connected with Unlimited LTE Advanced.
 Where other providers may hit you with monthly equipment installment charges over the course of your contract, we offer the best in hotspot cost and price.

 When you purchase a hotspot device from Unlimited LTE Advanced, it is yours to keep.
 There are no monthly installments to pay, no contract to sign, no hidden fees, and a truly unlimited mobile hotspot experience.
-All for $89 a month!
+All for as low as $109 a month!

 And if you have existing, unlocked GSM equipment that you’d like to use, we can get you into one of our SIM cards.
 Activation is a snap, and within minutes, you’ll be experiencing unlimited mobile data without sweating equipment costs.